-Negative rating pressure could develop if Telenor's (1) adjusted RCF/debt were to deteriorate to the low 20s in percentage terms for a sustained period, or (2) adjusted debt/EBITDA were to increase significantly above 2.5x.
-Furthermore, meaningful investments in emerging market assets would also strain Telenor's current rating, even without considering the effect of such investments on the group's credit metrics.
+Negative rating pressure could develop if Telenor's (1) adjusted RCF/debt were to deteriorate to the low 20s in percentage terms on a sustained basis, or (2) adjusted debt/EBITDA were to increase significantly above 2.5x.
+Furthermore, significant investments in emerging market assets would also strain Telenor's current rating, even without considering the effect of such investments on the group's credit metrics.